What are the Differences in Industrial Chain Grades?

 - Marine industry

-It is important to note that the Grade 30 chain should not be used for overhead lifting as its working load limit is too low.
+It is important to note that Grade 30 industrial chains should not be used for overhead lifting as their working load limit is too low.
+They can be used as logging chains.

 Grade 43 chain is the next strongest grade of chain – of which can be used for slightly more heavy-duty applications than Grade 30.
-However, it is not approved for overhead lifting applications.
+However, Grade 43 chain is not approved for overhead lifting applications.
 Grade 43 has a working load limit ranging between 2,600 to 13,000 lbs.

 Grade 43 is also commonly labeled as High-Test Chain or G-4 chain and is comprised of carbon steel, which is known for its high tensile strength and wear resistance.
 This makes Grade 43 the optimal choice for applications such as: